VCityTeam/UD-SV/Doc/Devel/Needs/Need031.md

 An user-friendly interface that allows the historian to upload a file (picture, drawing...) and relative metadatas.

 ### Notes:
-The metadatas / the information that needs to be given from the have not been defined yet.
+The metadatas have not been defined yet.